SandwichGouda/Data/Data.md

 - The shell allows to run for loops.
 - Example :
   * `for package in package1 package2 package3 ; do sudo apt-get remove $pkg ; done`
+  * You can run several commands in the for loop by separating them with semicolons :
+  * `for package in package1 package2 package3 ; do this ; that ; andthat ; done`

 #### Setting up external hard drives